comparisonreferralssoftwareaustralia

 Audit trail.
 When something goes wrong with a referral, you need to know what happened and when.
 Who updated the status?
 When was the SMS sent?
 Did the patient respond?

-SimpleRef is the only referral management platform built from the ground up for Australian specialist practices.
-It does one thing — referral management — and it does it exceptionally well.
+SimpleRef is referral management software purpose-built for Australian specialist and allied health practices.
+It does one thing, managing the referrals that arrive at your practice, and it does it exceptionally well.

 How it works